cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 #### Proving the Build &amp; Release Process

-As a Walking Skelton, I chose to deploy a simple `index.html`{:.code-inline} page with a basic nav and footer.
+As a Walking Skeleton, I chose to deploy a simple `index.html`{:.code-inline} page with a basic nav and footer.
 I merged these changes into my master branch to kick off a Jekyll build of my site in GitHub Pages.
 This highlighted an issue with my Gemfile.
 After fixing that, my changes were live.

 ## Styling and Structure